 Dr Claudia Fischer is a health scientist and is specialised in health services research and quality of care research.
 Dr Fischer holds a PhD and a Master's degree in Public Health from the Erasmus Medical University, Rotterdam.
 Further she holds a Master`s degree in Health Science from the Free University, Amsterdam and the University of Applied Sciences Carinthia in health care management.
 Her main research interest lies in health system performance measurement and the development and evaluation of the validity and reliability of quality indicators for hospital care as well as on quality indicators to measure integrated care concepts.
 She conducted qualitative and quantitative research in national and international projects (e.g. HSR Europe).

-Nataša Perić MSc is a PhD student of Applied Medical Science at the Medical University of Vienna.
-She holds a Master’s degree in International Business Administration from the University of Vienna.
-She has a comprehensive background in health system performance assessment with focus on health system efficiency, qualitative research (e.g. SROI of mobile care services in Vienna, Ashoka Globalizer) and European project experience (e.g. BRIDGE Health).
+Nataša Perić holds a PhD in Public Health from the Medical University of Vienna and a Master’s degree in International Business Administration from the University of Vienna.
+She is a postdoctoral researcher at the Department of Health Economics at the MUW.
+She has a comprehensive background in health system performance assessment with focus on health system efficiency, qualitative research and European project experience (e.g. BRIDGE Health).